 First hearing about it, Black Christmas probably sounds like a pretty generic slasher film: a mysterious killer comes out at night to stalk and stab girls living in a sorority house.
 But two facts should set it apart pretty quick.
 One, this film is from 1974, and so predating the slasher as an established genre by a good number of years (Scream Factory are releasing two important slasher precursors this winter; this and The House That Screamed), so it's not compelled to follow any of its formulas, and any slasher-like ideas it has are all fresher here.
 And more importantly, two, this film is smartly written, as well as being well directed and performed, which is what every film needs to be in order to rise above its contemporaries.
 There's nothing wrong with being a slasher, or a western, rom-com, sex farce, or any other typically dismissed genre of film so long as you've got a demonstrably good film.
 And that's Black Christmas: a well-crafted mystery with a strong cast including Olivia Hussey, John Saxon, Margot Kidder, 2001's Keir Dullea, Doug McGrath, SCTV's Andrea Martin, Art Hindle and a not very famous but definitely memorable Marian Waldman as the house mother.

-A more important reason to select or double-dip for Scream Factory may be the audio.
-Many of the other blu-rays have only included a 5.1 mix that makes a lot of changes, replacing one sound effect with another.
+A more important reason to upgrade at this point is probably the audio.
+Many of the other blu-rays have only included a 5.1 mix that makes a lot of changes, replacing one sound effect with another, and even misses segments of score.
 I picked one scene at random (when the house mother discovers the body upstairs), just to see if I'd "land" on a noticeable difference and yes immediately, the music sting was very different.
 They do still have that 5.1 mix if you want it, though; and they've got a third track - a stereo mix with the newer sounds from the 5.1 - to boot.
-Scream Factory has also provided English subtitles, which the Anchor Bay blu has as well, but few of the others did.
+Critical Mass's 2002 DVD and 2008 BD also included a French dub, while Scream Factory provided English subtitles, which the Anchor Bay blu has as well, but none of the other editions covered on this page bothered to do.

-Update 12/4/16: I neglected to point out that the mono track has some unfortunate distortion, breaking up on the "s" sounds in much of the dialogue.
+Unfortunately, that mono track had some unfortunate distortion, breaking up on the "s" sounds in much of the dialogue.
 Some scenes aren't too bad and just feel a little rough; but at other points it's very noticeable and downright unpleasant.
-This issue's all the more frustrating since I just went back to check it against the lossy 2008 blu and older DVDs, and none of them have this problem.
-Now, seeing as how the mono is the strongly preferred way to view this film, and a substantial selling point for Scream Factory's new edition over the blus from every other region, I wouldn't be at all surprised to see them offering replacement discs in the near future.
-In the meantime, however, I'd still recommend viewing the film with the mono as-is rather than the 5.1, as the other mixes take those creative liberties.
-I'd rather have this mono track than none at all.
+It was all the more frustrating since the lossy 2008 blu and older DVDs don't sound nearly as bad.
+Seeing as how the mono is the strongly preferred way to view this film (i.e. without all the crazy changes), it was a substantial selling point for Scream Factory's first edition over the blus from every other region, and so replacement discs were soon issued.

-Update 1/10/17: The replacement disc has landed!
-As you can see in the photo above, the disc looks virtually identical to the initial pressing, but has a "-V2" at the end of the catalog number along the outer edge to distinguish it.
+As you can see in the photo above, the corrected disc looks virtually identical to the initial pressing, but has a "-V2" at the end of the catalog number along the outer edge to distinguish it.
 The corrected audio track is a DTS-HD with the mono in 2.0, not a lossy version like the old blu-ray.
-You can still hear hints of the audio cracks in this version, for example around 7:40 and 9:20 the loudest vocal peaks and hard S's still scratch a bit, but it's a vast improvement over the distortion heard on the original disc, and a very welcome improvement from Shout.
+You can still hear hints of the audio cracks in this version, for example around 7:40 and 9:20 the loudest vocal peaks and hard S's still scratch a bit, but it was a vast improvement over the distortion heard on the original disc, and a very necessary improvement from Shout.

 And this doesn't even count the three and a half audio commentaries on disc 1! |